About AT&T VoIP

 Comcast can assign additional SIP trunks on an as-needed basis for periods of high call volume.

 Internet and Voice from one vendor: Businesses can get online using the same service they use for their VoIP service.

 AT&T Business in a Box: Ideal for small businesses and satellite locations, this feature provides voice and data services over a single network connection and device.
 If you have an internal PBX you can simply opt for IP trunking to save money on calling; if you're starting fresh, you can go the hosted route.
 And if you're multi-site, you can choose per site for one integrated system; all extensions operate as under one phone switch.

-- Online call logs and address book: Residential and business customers can keep track of incoming and outgoing calls just like they can on a cell phone.
+Online call logs and address book: Residential and business customers can keep track of incoming and outgoing calls just like they can on a cell phone.
 They can also save important contacts in an online database so they never have to search for a number before making a call.

-- AT&T Collaborate: This is a cloud-based hosted voice and unified communications solution, blends voice with video, instant messaging and conferencing.
+AT&T Collaborate: This is a cloud-based hosted voice and unified communications solution, blends voice with video, instant messaging and conferencing.

 IP Toll-Free: AT&T's call center offering allows you to locate agents at any broadband connection.
 It supports intelligent routing, chat and video as well as voice and can replace multiple PRI trunks.

-AT&T VoIP Company Profile
+AT&T VoIP Company Information

 - Company Name: